caltechlibrary/andor/docs/Oral-Histories-as-Proof-of-Concept.md

 objects and media files.

-## Curation workflow based on existing EPrints implementation
+## Curating workflow based on existing EPrints implementation

 We already have the majority of the software for creating a light weight EPrints like system.
 What is lacking is a web service that functions